Skip to main content

 "For example, patients can experience weight and muscle loss, body image issues, loss of libido, erectile dysfunction, fertility problems, fatigue after treatment, and much more."

-As part of her project, Karen worked with sexual health experts to train RTs specializing in head and neck treatment at the Princess Margaret about normalizing the conversation of sex in cancer-care settings. and also created a pamphlet to help head and neck patients navigate their sexual health concerns.
+As part of her project, Karen worked with sexual health experts to train the Princess Margaret’s head and neck RTs about normalizing the conversation of sex in cancer-care settings.
+She also created a pamphlet to help head and neck cancer patients navigate their sexual health concerns.

 Karen says these patients tend to internalize social stigmas and suffer from feelings of helplessness and isolation.